 Proximity of the AFTT range complexes to naval homeports and air stations is strategically important to the Navy.
 Close access allows for efficient execution of military readiness activities including maintenance functions, as well as access to alternate airfields when necessary in order to provide for a margin of safety.
 Fuel is saved and equipment is exposed to less wear when ranges are near where the platforms are based.
-The proximity of training to homeports also ensures that Sailors and Marines do not need to spend unnecessary time away from their families during the training cycle.
-Additionally, the Navy is required to track and, where possible, limit the amount of time Sailors and Marines spend deployed from home (U.S. Department of the Navy, 2014a).
+The proximity of training to homeports also ensures that Sailors and Marines do not spend unnecessary time away from their families during the training cycle.
+Additionally, the Navy Personnel Tempo and Operating Tempo Program requires the Navy to track and, where possible, limit the amount of time Sailors and Marines spend deployed from home (U.S. Department of the Navy, 2014b).
 Less time away from home is an important factor in military readiness, morale, and retention.
 The proximate availability of the AFTT range complexes is critical to Navy efforts in these areas.